 Working with Fogra51/52 profiles

 What is a colour profile?
 And above all, why should we be interested in it?
 Let us start from the beginning, that is by defining its function.
-An ICC profile is a set of data, which describe – according to ICC rules and standards – the way colours are represented numerically in a specific colour space.
+An ICC profile is a set of data describing – according to ICC rules and standards – the way colours are represented numerically in a specific colour space.

 In the simplest of terms, it is a set of rules, which defines how a specific colour shall be represented on a specific output device (i.e. printer, monitor, mobile phone, etc.).